SharePoint Troubleshooting Guide

 if this issue is browser-specific, specify the browser family and version:

-Take a screenshot of the Browser/Document mode settings (Press the F12 key to invoke the Dev Toolbar (for the IE browser only)).
+- Take a screenshot of the Browser/Document mode settings.
+(Press the F12 key to invoke the Dev Toolbar - for Internet Explorer only.)